tisannai/plinth/README.md

 Plinth allows the memory allocators to be nested, i.e. arrangements where the nested allocator allocates from the host (base) allocator.
 Nesting provides flexible and efficient memory allocations.
-In general, pre-existing allocations can be used for all allocator types.
-Pre-existing allocation can be from stack or from another allocator.
+Pre-existing allocations can be used for all allocator types.
+The allocation can be from stack or from another allocator.

 Allocators are used through handles, which are pointers to Allocator Descriptors.
-All allocators return persistent references, except the Continuous Memory Allocator (details below).
+All allocators allow persistent references (i.e. stable pointers), except the Continuous Memory Allocator (details below).
+Allocator nesting would not be possible without persistent references.

 See Doxygen docs and `plinth.h` for details about Plinth API.
 Also consult the test directory for usage examples.